evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/collections.abc.rst

    :meth:`~iterator.__next__` methods.
 See also the definition of :term:`iterator`.

-.. class:: Generator

-   ABC for generator classes that implement the protocol defined in :pep:`342` that extends iterators with the :meth:`~generator.send`, :meth:`~generator.throw` and :meth:`~generator.close` methods.
-   See also the definition of :term:`generator`.

-   .. versionadded:: 3.5

 .. class:: Sequence
            MutableSequence

    ABCs for read-only and mutable :term:`sequences <sequence>`.

-   Implementation note: Some of the mixin methods, such as :meth:`__iter__`, :meth:`__reversed__` and :meth:`index`, make repeated calls to the underlying :meth:`__getitem__` method.
-   Consequently, if :meth:`__getitem__` is implemented with constant access speed, the mixin methods will have linear performance;
-   however, if the underlying method is linear (as it would be with a linked list), the mixins will have quadratic performance and will likely need to be overridden.

-   .. versionchanged:: 3.5
-      The index() method added support for *stop* and *start* arguments.

 .. class:: Set
            MutableSet